henrymxu/evebot/README.md

 ## Features

 - Play music!
-- Start a radio!
+- Start a custom radio!
 - Clip or recite voice channel activity!
 - Say anything you want with the bot!
 - And much more!

 ## Usage

-1. Add the bot to your Discord Server!
+1. Add the bot to your Discord Server
+    - Once the bot has been started (see [here](#installation)), add it through the [Discord Developer Portal](https://discord.com/developers/docs/intro)
-2. Use the `?help` command to all the various commands!
+2. Use the `?help` command to see the various command groups
-    - Use the `?help` command with a command name to see the command details! (e.g `?help play`)
+    - Use the `?help` command with a command name or group to see the command details (e.g `?help play`)
-3. Say a registered hotword to start a voice command!
+3. Say one of the provided hotwords to start a voice command (Alexa, Hey Siri, and OK Google)
-    - The bot will cut you off after a few seconds, so be ready to say your command!
+    - Wait for the chime to start saying your command
+    - Don't worry about other people interrupting you

 ## Installation